MuhnnadQatanani1/classes-in-OOP/README.md

 ### When to Use a Superclass/Base Class

 1-When multiple classes share common attributes and behaviors.

 2-To establish a hierarchical relationship between classes.

 3-To implement shared functionalities that can be overridden or extended by subclasses.

 ---
 ## Subclass: Car
 ### What is a Subclass?

+A **subclass**   is a class that inherits from a superclass.
+It inherits the superclass's attributes and methods while adding its own unique features or behaviors.
+Subclasses can also override methods to provide specific implementations.
+### Why Use a Subclass?

+**Specialization**: Allows subclasses to specialize and extend the functionality of the superclass.
+**Flexibility**: Enables the creation of more specific classes based on general-purpose superclasses.
+**Polymorphism**:  Facilitates dynamic method binding and flexible code design.

+### When to Use a Subclass

+1-When creating a more specific version of a general-purpose class.

+2-To add or modify functionalities that are unique to the subclass.

+3-When leveraging polymorphism to handle objects of different subclasses uniformly.

+---
+## Subclass: Car
+### What is a Subclass?